American Historical Association: Activities

 AHA operates as an umbrella organization for the discipline of history, and works with other major historical organizations and acts as a public advocate for the field.
 Within the profession, the association defines ethical behavior and best practices, particularly through its "Statement on Standards of Professional Conduct".
 AHA also develops standards for good practice in teaching and history textbooks.

 The AHA publishes The American Historical Review, a major journal of history scholarship covering all historical topics since ancient history and Perspectives on History, the monthly news magazine of the profession.
 In 2006 the AHA started a blog focused on the latest happenings in the broad discipline of history and the professional practice of the craft that draws on the staff, research, and activities of the AHA.

 The association's annual meeting each January brings together more than 5,000 historians from around the United States to discuss the latest research and discuss how to be better historians and teachers.
 Many affiliated historical societies hold their annual meetings simultaneously.
 The association's web site offers extensive information on the current state of the profession, tips on history careers, and an extensive archive of historical materials (including the G.I.
 Roundtable series), a series of pamphlets prepared for the War Department in World War II.

 The AHA also administers two major fellowships, 24 book prizes, and a number of small research grants.

-The association elects a president to serve a one year term; the president for 2025 is Ben Vinson III.
+The association elects a president to serve a one-year term; the president for 2026 is Lonnie Bunch.